 - (red and blue) purple + yellow

-With watercolor, you have the added color of white in the paper.
+With watercolor, you have the added color of white in the paper itself.
 If you want a strong black keep your paint as undiluted as possible or your paint will end up either being gray or weak purple or brown, etc.

 Group 1 Example, Black Mix Using Lemon Yellow, Ultramarine Blue, and Scarlet Red

 Row 1 Mix together an even mix of the lemon yellow and scarlet lake (cadmium red) to make orange.
 To that add the same amount of the complement to orange in this case ultramarine blue.
 You can see here that doesn’t quite make black so add smaller amounts of blue until it darkens down.
 This color is near to black but with a slight blown bias.
 If you want a warmer black simply switch out the lemon yellow for Hansa/cadmium yellow.

 Row 2 Add an even mix of yellow and blue to make green then add slightly more blue then the complementary color to green which is red to make a clean black.

 Row 3 Mix the yellow and the red together this time use more yellow than red to make orange as a touch of blue you get brown, increase the blue and you get a really lovely neutral black.